datacarpentry/astronomy-python/_episodes/03-motion.md

 ~~~
 {: .language-python}

-Here's what the plot looks like with the bounds we chose.
+Here is what the plot looks like with the bounds we chose.

 ~~~
 plot_proper_motion(centerline_df)